-Our extended model with crisis states captures stochastic capital calls and much higher secondary market transactions costs.
-We find that investors' holdings of alternative assets in crisis states often significantly deviate from the optimal target allocations and hence the utility loss from not being able to hedge stochastic calls and distributions can be large.
+Our extended model with crisis states captures stochastic capital calls and much higher secondary market transaction costs.
+We find that investors' holdings of alternative assets in crisis states often significantly deviate from the optimal target allocations, and hence, the utility loss from not being able to hedge stochastic calls and distributions can be large.